redhat-developer/vscode-knative/README.md

   > NOTE: You will need to have the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) for the cluster that you are accessing stored locally.

-*  Knative uses [kn cli](https://github.com/knative/client).
+*  Knative uses [kn cli](https://github.com/knative/client) and [func cli](https://github.com/knative-sandbox/kn-plugin-func).
 The extension will offer to download and install the dependencies if needed.

 ## Extension Settings

-This extension contributes the following settings:
+This extension contributes two views (Knative and Functions) and the following settings:

+### Knative

 * `service.explorer.create`: Create a new Knative service in the current namespace
 * `service.explorer.openFile`: Display yaml for selected item
 * `service.explorer.refresh`: Refresh the Explorer tree view
 * `service.explorer.reportIssue`: Report Extension Issue on GitHub

+### Functions

+* `function.explorer.create`: Create a new Knative Function in the current namespace
+* `function.explorer.refresh`: Refresh the Functions tree view

 ## Known Issues